Publications

 2020

 Merkle, BG, BR Barber, and MD Carling.
 Drawn to Natural History: Enhancing field courses with drawing and field journal instruction.
-Natural Sciences Education – in press.
+Natural Science Education; 49:e20019.

 2019